institute for administrators in catholic higher education

-Kieran Kelly is the IACHE Conference Coordinator at the Roche Center for Catholic Education.
+Kieran Kelly is the IACHE Conference Coordinator.
 As the graduate assistant to Dr. Michael James, Kieran also serves as a research and teaching assistant.
 Kieran is in his second year of his Master's Program in Higher Education, concentrating in Catholic University Leadership at Boston College's Lynch School of Education (2014), and will begin working towards a Master of Theological Studies at the Boston College School of Theology and Ministry this Fall.

 Prior to his time at Boston College, Kieran graduated from the Catholic University of America (2012) with a degree in History.
-His interests include mission integration among faculty and students, and the contributions of universities to the local church and community.
-In his spare time, he teaches sailing and races on Boston Harbor, and is an active member of his home parish in Charlestown.
+His interests include mission integration among faculty and students and spiritual development.
+In his spare time, he teaches sailing and races on Boston Harbor, and is an active member and catechist in his home parish in Charlestown.